ZacBlanco/zacblanco.github.io/_drafts/nerual-networks-and-backpropagation.md

 Let's say that our output of the neural net is $$ y $$ and our desired or *correct* output is going to be assigned to $$ d $$.
 We are going to need a function to test our performance of the neural network.

 Let's call this function $$ P $$.
-Also, for simplicity's sake, and because this is *mathematically convenient* we're going to make the performance function the following:
+Also, for simplicity's sake, and because this is *convenient* we're going to make the performance function the following:

 $$
 P(d, y) = -\frac{1}{2}(d-y)^2
 $$

-(*You'll see what I mean by mathematically convenient later*)
+(*You'll see what I mean by convenient later*)

 #### Adjusting the Model
 ------------------------------------------------